LazarPajic/Math302-Wythoff-s-Game/README.md

 ## Setting up Virtual Enviornment ##

-Use the command in bash to create a new enviornment
+Use the command in bash to create a new enviornment (this only has to be done once)

 ```
 python -m venv venv